Rumor has it that these I Want to Marry You Cookies are so delicious that they’ve been known to elicit marriage proposals

 The other somewhat unconventional element in the directions is to chill the cookies for 30 minutes before baking.
 I was a bit dubious (and forever in a hurry) so I tried baking one pan without the stint in the fridge.
 There was clearly a difference, the unchilled batch having a flatter and less attractive appearance.

 Do you like the name?
-I Want to Marry You Cookies – I thought it was fun, though a bit crazy but after taking the first bite, I “got” it.
+I Want to Marry You Cookies – I thought it was fun, though a bit crazy.
+After taking the first bite though, I “got” it.
 The melted butter combined with a generous measure of brown sugar creates crisp, caramelized outer edges while the centers remain soft and chewy.
 Toasted pecans add a lovely crunch and a pinch of cinnamon gives the cookies unique, mysterious flavor.
 You’ll “get” it too – make a batch, they’re phenomenally delicious and you might just find your neighbors, friends, family, co-workers, actually everyone who tries them, offering to marry you!

 AND WE’RE FOREVER PINNING RECIPES AND INSPIRATIONAL IDEAS ON PINTEREST – JUST CLICK TO FOLLOW US.